TIBCOSoftware/snappydata/docs/best_practices/ha_considerations.md

 # High Availability (HA) Considerations
 <a id="ha-consideration"></a> <a id="cores"></a>

-High availability options are available for all the TIBCO ComputeDB™ components.
+High availability options are available for all the TIBCO ComputeDB components.

 **Lead** </br>
 TIBCO ComputeDB supports secondary lead nodes.
 If the primary lead becomes unavailable, one of the secondary lead nodes takes over immediately.